Briefing document

 Practical considerations

-Several additional points should be considered when deciding whether to pursue an EOT, including:
+Additional points to consider when deciding whether to pursue an employee ownership trust include:

-• Funding the EOT: No exemptions apply to enable the EOT to be funded in order to purchase the vendor’s shares.
-In practice, this may result in sale proceeds being left outstanding and gradually repaid using company profits.
+• Funding the employee ownership trust: No exemptions apply to facilitate loan funding of the employee ownership trust in order to purchase the vendor’s shares.
+In practice, this may result in sale proceeds being left outstanding and gradually repaid using company profits (and there is now a specific relief which confirms contributions out of company profits for this purpose will not be taxed as a dividend in the hands of the trustees).
 Any impact on the total amount receivable and cash flow implications should be considered.

-• Tax clearances: It is prudent to apply to HMRC for tax clearances, including on whether HMRC consider that a proposed trust would qualify as an EOT and on the tax position of the vendor’s consideration.
+• Tax clearances: It is prudent to apply to HMRC for tax clearances, including on whether HMRC consider that a proposed trust would qualify as an employee ownership trust and on the tax position of the vendor’s consideration.

-• Governance: Consideration should be given to how the EOT and company will be run, taking into account the interaction between the company’s directors and the trustees.
+• Governance: Consideration should be given to how the trust and company will be run, taking into account the interaction between the company’s directors and the trustees.

 • Employee communication: Employee ownership can act as a powerful employee incentive, though effective communication is essential.
 This may include establishing an employee council.
 This could also aide effective governance.

 • Succession: Thought should be given as to how the current and future management team will be incentivised.
 This could include such individuals directly owning shares in the company.
-Alternatively, employees could be granted share options, such as through the Enterprise Management Incentive (EMI) scheme, the rules of which are modified to enable share options to be issued by companies controlled by EOTs.
+Alternatively, employees could be granted share options, such as through the Enterprise Management Incentive (EMI) scheme, the rules of which are modified to enable share options to be issued by companies controlled by employee ownership trusts.

 Find out more…

-This note reflects the law in force as at 10 August 2023.
+This note reflects the law in force on 14 February 2025 together with changes set out in the Finance Bill.
+Changes may be made to the Finance Bill before enactment.
 Please be aware that it does not cover all aspects of this subject.
 To find out more about any aspect of the above, please discuss with your usual Deloitte contact.
 If you do not have a usual contact, please contact Michelle Robinson (michellerobinson@deloitte.co.uk).
 For further information visit our website at www.deloitte.co.uk